Georgetown University Law Center,

 Chairperson, 2005 Sports Celebrity Dinner

-Nick is a highly experienced trial lawyer in all types of civil litigation, including management of class action and commercial litigation.
+Nick is a Fellow of the American College of Trial Lawyers.
+He is a highly experienced trial lawyer in all types of civil litigation, including commercial litigation, class action and personal injury defense.

-An experienced trial lawyer, Nick has served as lead counsel for major corporations in high-exposure cases in Missouri and Illinois state and federal courts, including venues considered plaintiff friendly, such as the City of St. Louis, and other federal courts throughout the country.
-He has secured jury verdicts, summary judgments, favorable settlements and appellate victories in numerous cases involving a wide variety of business litigation.
+Nick has served as lead counsel for major corporations in high-exposure cases in Missouri and Illinois state and federal courts, including venues considered plaintiff friendly, such as the City of St. Louis, and in other federal and state courts throughout the country.
+He has secured jury verdicts, summary judgments, favorable settlements and appellate victories in numerous cases involving alcohol distribution, FELA, health care, product liability, employment, class action, patent infringement and business litigation issues.

-- Successful summary judgments from St. Louis City Circuit Court, Missouri Court of Appeals (2018) and United States District Court, Eastern District of Missouri (2017).
+- Successful summary judgments from St. Louis City Circuit Court, Missouri Court of Appeals and United States District Court, Eastern District of Missouri.

 - Defense verdict in St. Louis County Circuit Court for client after a five-day trial where plaintiff claimed over $1 million in damages; jury deliberated 45 minutes.